-The Solo models are not necessarily known for ultimate portability but rather very impressive battery life and great vapor quality.
-I’ve been averaging close to three hours of battery life on a full charge with the Solo 2 which is absolutely insane!
+The Solo models are not necessarily known for ultimate portability but rather for very impressive battery life and great vapor quality.
+I’ve been averaging close to three hours of battery life on a full charge with the Solo 2, which is absolutely insane!
 That’s literally 15-20 sessions without needing to charge the battery.
 It heats up in less than 20 seconds, comes with an on-vape digital display, and offers a full temp spectrum.

-Solo 2 Size, Portability, and Build Quality
+Size, Portability, and Build Quality

-Size: The overall size is the least appealing feature of the Solo 2.
+Solo 2 Size – The overall size is the least appealing feature of the Solo 2.
 While it can be pocketed, I’d much rather use it at home out on the deck or chilling watching a movie.
 It is slimmer than the OG Solo but actually weighs more overall.
 The slimmer body feels MUCH better in the pocket.

-Now don’t get me wrong, it can be done and it’s a great vaporizer to take on a hike through the woods.
-But it’s not the best if you plan on doing anything a little more aggressive like biking, skiing, skating, etc… Falling with the glass stem in your pocket doesn’t sound like fun.
+Now don’t get me wrong, it can be done, and it’s a great vaporizer to take on a hike through the woods.
+But it’s not the best if you plan on doing anything a little more aggressive, like biking, skiing, skating, etc. Falling with the glass stem in your pocket doesn’t sound like fun.

-Build Quality: The one thing that seems will never change with Arizer products is the overall quality and craftsmanship of their products.
+Build Quality – The one thing that seems will never change with Arizer products is the overall quality and craftsmanship of their products.

 The Arizer vaporizers are built like tanks!
 I’ve literally seen a picture of a dude that ran over his OG Solo with his car and the unit still worked.

 Everything fits together nicely.
-The display is very bright, easy to read and can be dimmed if needed.
+The display is very bright, easy to read, and can be dimmed if needed.
 The buttons feel nice and very responsive.
 It’s just a quality made vaporizer from a quality company.

-Arizer Solo II Accessories
+Arizer Solo 2 Accessories

 Heating Specs and Temp Options